 A capital gain can be calculated by subtracting an asset or investment’s purchase price from the sale price.

-US capital gains is only applicable to assets owned for more than one year, known as long term gains.
-Gains made on assets owned for less than a year are considered short term gains and considered income.
+US capital gains is only applicable to assets owned for more than one year, which are known as long term gains.
+Gains made on assets owned for less than a year are considered to be short term gains and considered income.

 In the case of foreign property however, expats can also add the following costs to the purchase price before calculating the US capital gains tax liability:

 “If Americans living in Canada sell a house for a gain of more than $250,000 (U.S.) per taxpayer, they must pay capital gains tax on it.”

 – the Globe and Mail